 The third stage is the interview process.
 One may expect to be interviewed by a panel of two – a senior member of the program and a faculty member.
 In my experience, I found the interview to be short and sweet, 20 minutes long.
 My interview was conducted professionally; it was more of a clarification session where interviewers got to know me more based upon the details in my application form and tested my understanding and approach to a legal concern.

 Because the first stage includes such a detailed application form and two essays, I would say the first stage is the most crucial and may determine the success of one’s application.
 Given the present circumstance of the global pandemic crisis, my interview was scheduled via video conference.
 However, for the next cohort, one may expect physical rounds of interviews and thus find them to be more challenging, because then one may be analysed on body language and other attributes.

 I am thankful to ProFellow and Dr. Vicki Johnson for this opportunity, I particularly thank Ms. Olivia Davis for her support and my recommendation.
-I highly recommend Profellow for the extensive database they offer, and also their successful courses.
+I highly recommend Profellow for the extensive fellowship database they offer, and also their successful workshops and courses.
 I am hopeful that ProFellow will be a great resource to me to earn another fellowship program and possibly also to my younger sibling.